 Professional Scholarships: Industry Support for Your Goals

 The accounting profession actively recruits first-generation students through substantial scholarship programs.
-The AICPA Foundation leads with over $1 million awarded annually, including the Legacy Scholarships averaging $5,000 and specific programs for minority students ranging from $2,500-10,000.
+The AICPA Foundation leads with over $1 million awarded annually, including the Legacy Scholarship, which averages $ 5,000, and specific programs for minority students ranging from $ 2,500 to $10,000.
 These scholarships require AICPA student membership (free) and typically a 3.0 GPA, with applications due in late winter or early spring.

-Professional diversity organizations fill crucial gaps, with the National Association of Black Accountants (NABA) awarding 150 scholarships annually from $1,000-10,000, open to all races supporting their mission.
-The Association of Latino Professionals for America (ALPFA) offers scholarships primarily at $1,250, with some reaching $10,000, requiring only a $30 annual membership and 2.5 GPA.
-State CPA societies provide additional funding, exemplified by Tennessee’s Geoffrey & Debra Stewart Award specifically for first-generation students with military connections and Nebraska’s 97 scholarships totaling $128,950 across 14 institutions.
+Professional diversity organizations fill crucial gaps, with the National Association of Black Accountants (NABA) awarding 150 scholarships annually, ranging from $ 1,000 to $ 10,000, open to all races supporting their mission.
+The Association of Latino Professionals for America (ALPFA) offers scholarships, primarily at $1,250, with some reaching $10,000, which require only a $30 annual membership and a 2.5 GPA.
+State CPA societies provide additional funding, exemplified by Tennessee’s Geoffrey & Debra Stewart Award, which is specifically designed for first-generation students with military connections, and Nebraska’s 97 scholarships totaling $128,950 across 14 institutions.

 The accounting industry is eager to support first-gen students through scholarships and programs that boost diversity.
 Joining professional organizations like AICPA or NABA (often free or low-cost) unlocks these opportunities: